Neighborhood Health Stations

 Better Care for All Rhode Islanders

-This artwork was created by Roger Williams University students to illustrate how Neighborhood Health Stations could enhance well-being in Rhode Island communities.
+This artwork was created by Roger Williams University students, in consultation with students at Rhode Island College School of Nursing, to illustrate how Neighborhood Health Stations could enhance well-being in Rhode Island communities.

 The care you need, when and where you need it